-AUGUST IS AQ INCENSE MONTH:
+AUGUST WAS AQ INCENSE MONTH:

-So over the rest of August you can choose ONE FREE SAMPLE when placing any order on our website.
+WE'VE NOW EXTENDED THE OFFER ANOTHER WEEK, and so until 8th September you can choose ONE FREE SAMPLE when placing any order on our website.

 There are 4 CHOICES - just choose which one you'd like us to pop in free with your order, and then type the corresponding code into the ADDITIONAL INFORMATION BOX when you check out.

 1. JAPANESE KOH CODE: "FREE KOH SAMPLES PLEASE"

 For a couple of Japanese Morning Star incense sticks in SANDALWOOD scent, the most popular of the 20 Morning Star scents we stock.
 Burn in a suitable burner or stand in a heatproof bowl with some sand or earth (a pot plant works well!).

 2. NEPALESE ROPE CODE: "FREE ROPE SAMPLES PLEASE"

 We'll pop in a couple of gorgeous Nepalese Rope incense sticks in NAG CHAMPA scent - burn in a heatproof censer or on a layer of sand / earth.

 3. RESIN INCENSE CODE: "FREE RESIN SAMPLE PLEASE"

 A sample of precious Goloka DRAGONS BLOOD resin from the Socotra Islands - burn on a charcoal tablet in a censer or dish of sand/earth.